AC Power Theory 1

 Partially reactive loads

-Notice how the yellow line now goes negative for a period of time, the positive bit is energy flowing to the load and the negative bit is energy flowing back from the load.
+Notice the yellow line now goes negative for a period of time, the positive bit is energy flowing to the load and the negative bit is energy flowing back from the load.

 Real Power, Reactive power and Apparent Power.